djbrieck/brieckspro/content/posts/setting-java-runtime-in-VSCode/index.md

 "
 ## Configure Runtime for Projects
 As Java evolves, it's common that developers work with multiple versions of JDK.
 You can map them to your local installation paths via the setting: java.configuration.runtimes.
-The setting has following format:
+The setting has the following format:

     "java.configuration.runtimes": [
     {